I learned it by watching you!

 Like Father, Like Son, also known as I learned it by watching you!, was a large-scale United States anti-narcotics campaign by Partnership for a Drug-Free America.
 Launched in July 1987, the campaign used a televised public service announcement.

-The PSA features a father confronting his son (Reid MacLean) in his bedroom after finding a box containing an unspecified controlled substance and drug paraphernalia.
+The PSA features a father (Roland Caccavo) confronting his son (Reid MacLean) in his bedroom after finding a box containing an unspecified controlled substance and drug paraphernalia.
 After his father angrily asks him how he learned to use drugs, the son shouts, "You, alright?
 I learned it by watching you!"
 As the father responds with a look of regret, a narrator then says, "Parents who use drugs have children who use drugs."

 It was listed by Time as one of the top ten PSAs of all time.